jethrokuan/braindump/content/zettels/i-diagrams.md

 {{< figure src="/ox-hugo/screenshot2020-01-08_15-03-03_.png" caption="Figure 1: Source: [Andreas Kirsch | Better intuition for information theory](https://www.blackhc.net/blog/2019/better-intuition-for-information-theory/)" >}}

-This can be use to visualize more complex expressions.
+This can be used to visualize more complex expressions.